Aliases for CXCL10 Gene

 Previous GeneCards Identifiers for CXCL10 Gene

 This antimicrobial gene encodes a chemokine of the CXC subfamily and ligand for the receptor CXCR3.
-Binding of this protein to CXCR3 results in pleiotropic effects, including stimulation of monocytes, natural killer and T-cell migration, and modulation of adhesion molecule expression. [provided by RefSeq, Sep 2014]
+Binding of this protein to CXCR3 results in pleiotropic effects, including stimulation of monocytes, natural killer and T-cell migration, and modulation of adhesion molecule expression.
+This gene may also be a key regulator of the 'cytokine storm' immune response to SARS-CoV-2 infection. [provided by RefSeq, Sep 2020]

 GeneCards Summary for CXCL10 Gene

 CXCL10 (C-X-C Motif Chemokine Ligand 10) is a Protein Coding gene.
-Diseases associated with CXCL10 include Endotheliitis and Neurosyphilis.
-Among its related pathways are CCR5 Pathway in Macrophages and Cytokine Signaling in Immune system.
+Diseases associated with CXCL10 include Hepatitis C and Viral Encephalitis.
+Among its related pathways are Signaling by GPCR and PEDF Induced Signaling.
 Gene Ontology (GO) annotations related to this gene include signaling receptor binding and chemokine activity.
 An important paralog of this gene is CXCL9.

 UniProtKB/Swiss-Prot Summary for CXCL10 Gene